Product Validation Engineer - Jenai Alexis

 And now for your All Access Pass:

-Jenai begins his morning on a conference call with the United Kingdom team to review testing data received for his prototype component, an off-highway
+Jenai begins the morning on a conference call with the United Kingdom team to review testing data received for his prototype component, an off-highway

 turbocharger.
 The data being discussed comes from research completed inside a Cummins test cell, a proprietary technical facility where only select engineering employees have security clearance to enter.